 Erudite (adj.) – scholarly

-A Rhodes Scholar, Max was a true erudite, and a formidable opponent on Jeopardy.
+A Rhodes Scholar, Maxine was a true erudite, and a formidable opponent on Jeopardy.

-Test yourself: Click here to try a practice question using esoteric from our GRE product.
+Test yourself: Click here to try a practice question using erudite from our GRE product.

 Pragmatic (adj.) – practical